 Who will I see?

-All of the psychologists and counselors at the GSU Counseling Center have received either a doctoral or master’s degree in Counseling or Clinical Psychology.
-You also may see a master’s-level practicum student, who is being supervised by one of our staff psychologists.
+All of the psychologists and counselors at the Counseling Center have received either a doctoral or master’s degree in Counseling or Clinical Psychology.
+You also may see a practicum student or pre-doctoral intern, who is being supervised by one of our staff clinicians.
 Generally, the person you see for your first session at the Counseling Center will continue to work with you if individual or couple’s therapy is recommended.
 However, if for whatever reason you would prefer to switch to another counselor after your first session, you have every right to make this request!

 What will I do in counseling?

 During (or shortly after) your first appointment, your counselor will provide some recommendations regarding what will likely be helpful in addressing your specific concerns.
 Recommendations may include any or all of the following: individual counseling, couple’s counseling, group counseling, participation in a workshop, medication, and/or referral to another agency on or off campus.

 If individual or couple’s counseling is recommended, you can expect to spend the first few sessions discussing the concerns that bring you to therapy and formulating goals that you will work on for the remainder of therapy.
 During this time, your counselor also will be attempting to get to know you better by asking you questions about your life here at college, your family background, your relationships, and other areas of your life.

 Often times, group counseling is the best treatment option for students – particularly if you are dealing with interpersonal issues or relationship concerns, or if you could benefit from peer support.
 If group counseling is recommended, you will likely meet with the group counselor individually for a “screening session” first so that you can learn more about the group and so that the counselor can learn more about you.
 A workshop is similar to a group, but typically involves a specific focus (e.g., Anxiety Management) and generally meets for a specified number of sessions.